-- Ensure the proper functioning of risk control and management systems.
-Define the normative and methodological framework that allows identify, quantify and manage the important risks that affect the company. - Participate actively in the preparation of risk strategies and in key decisions about their management.
-To analyse, from a risk perspective, the main risks and participate in the decisions that affect them. - To supervise that the risk control and management actions proposed by the business units are mitigating risks effectively in the frame of the policy and strategy drawn up. - To propose to the Risk Committee the company's risk appetite and tolerance, and the structure of the related limits. - To monitor and control all the company's risks, validating the measurements made by the business units and/or departments. - To advise the company's departments in risk assessment. - To propose a global and consistent view of the company's risk through an internal information and control system. - To disclose the Group's risks and report on the key matters relating to risk to the senior management and Governing Bodies.
+- Ensure that the risk control and management systems are functioning correctly.
+Define the framework of rules and methodologies for the identification, measurement and management of the main risks affecting the company. - Participate actively in the preparation of risk strategies and in key decisions about their management.
+Analyse, from a risk perspective, the main risks and participate in the decisions that affect them. - Ensure that the risk control and management actions proposed by the business units are mitigating risks effectively in the framework of the policy and strategy drawn up. - Propose to the Risk Committee the company's risk appetite and tolerance, and the structure of the related limits - Monitor and control all the company's risks, validating the measurements made by the business units and/or departments. - Advise the company's departments in risk assessment. - Propose a global and consistent view of the company's risk through an internal information and control system. - Disclose the Group's risks and report on the key matters relating to risks to the Senior Management and Governing Bodies.